Parador de Cádiz

 Situated in a residential area surrounded by palm trees at the very tip of the promontory on which Cádiz is built, this strikingly modern and beautifully elegant Parador fully deserves its name: Hotel Atlántico.

-The culmination of an ambitious 2 year rebuilding project, the brand-new and completely rebuilt Parador de Cádiz is a modern, state of the art hotel which retains a fantastic seafront location.
+The culmination of an ambitious 2 year rebuilding project, the completely rebuilt Parador de Cádiz is a modern, state of the art hotel which retains a fantastic seafront location.
 It has all the amenities you would expect including a modern spa and a spacious swimming pool area with fantastic sea views.

 The new 'Parador Atlántico' makes the most of the spectacular views from all areas including the large pool area.
 It is also be a sustainable 'green' Parador with energy saving systems and solar energy, to reduce the impact on the environment.
 The new structure consists of 4 floors and a total of 124 guest rooms (18 of which are suites).
 All of them have exceptional views of the city and sea as the building stands perpendicular to the coast, and all rooms have balconies.

 The Parador de Cádiz is the ideal place to kick back and enjoy a little modern luxury while it is also perfectly located for those wishing to explore the historic centre of Cadiz: the narrow streets of the old-town are just a few minutes’ walk away.